 Central Luzon minimum wage to increase starting Oct 30

-Minimum wage earners and kasambahays in Central Luzon are set to receive a salary increase starting October 30.
+Minimum wage earners and kasambahays in Central Luzon will receive a salary increase starting October 30, 2025.

-Non-agriculture workers across most provinces in Central Luzon will see their daily minimum wage rise to P570 by October 30, with a further increase to P600 by April 16, 2026.
+Non-agriculture workers in most Central Luzon provinces will see their daily minimum wage rise to P570 on October 30, and then to P600 by April 16, 2026.

 Agriculture workers in the region will receive P540 daily by the end of October and P570 daily by April.